MarianoVIsabella/Data-Warehouse-Project/README.md

 # Data-Warehouse-Project

-This repo contains all the code utilized for the Data Warehouse Final Project for AI & CS - Data Science Course in UniCal held in A.Y.
+This repo contains all the code utilized for the Data Warehouse Final Project for AI & CS - Data Science Course in UniCal held by prof Terracina G. in A.Y.
 2025/26.

 ## Structure